 What is HITRUST, and why does it matter?

-Among many security and compliance experts, HITRUST® has become a well-known name with a lot of weight behind it.
+Among many security and compliance experts, the Health Information Trust Alliance or HITRUST® has become a well-known name with a lot of weight behind it.
 And that’s for a very good reason.
-But before we get into why HITRUST is important, let’s talk about what, exactly, HITRUST is.
+But before we get into why HITRUST is important, let’s talk about what, exactly, HITRUST is and its significance in the realm of information security and data protection.

 What is HITRUST?

 Founded in 2007, HITRUST is an organization focused on security, privacy and risk management.
-It developed the HITRUST CSF® to provide organizations with a comprehensive security and privacy program designed to manage data, compliance and risk.
-It has become the most widely adopted security and privacy framework across industries globally.
+It developed the HITRUST Common Security Framework (CSF) (HITRUST CSF) to provide organizations with a comprehensive security and privacy program designed to manage data, compliance and risk.
+It has become the most widely adopted security and privacy framework across industries globally, particularly in healthcare.

-By certifying against the HITRUST CSF, an organization can demonstrate its compliance with the framework to anyone who needs that reassurance, from healthcare providers, hospitals and insurance companies, to any other organization needing assurances.
+By becoming HITRUST certified, an organization can demonstrate its HITRUST compliance with the framework to anyone who needs that reassurance, from healthcare providers, hospitals and insurance companies, to any other organization needing assurances about the protection of sensitive information.

 Why HITRUST matters

-HITRUST matters because it helps you manage risk, reduce the chances of a data breach and prove to outside parties that you take security and compliance seriously.
+HITRUST matters because it helps you manage risk, reduce the chances of a data breach and prove to outside parties that you take security and compliance seriously, especially when it comes to protecting patient data and other sensitive information in healthcare settings.

-To provide some examples, HITRUST wants to make sure your organization is doing things like securing mobile devices, releasing patches to prevent hackers from exposing a vulnerability and gaining access to your systems, reviewing the security programs of your vendors to ensure your data is in safe hands, and restricting who has elevated privileges to your network.
-It wants to ensure you have business continuity, disaster recovery and breach response plans.
+To provide some examples, the HITRUST security framework wants to make sure your organization is doing things like securing mobile devices, releasing patches to prevent hackers from exposing a vulnerability and gaining access to your systems, reviewing the security programs of your vendors to help ensure your data is in safe hands, and restricting who has elevated privileges to your network.
+It wants to help ensure you have business continuity, disaster recovery and breach response plans.

-While undergoing HITRUST CSF Certification, your organization can uncover existing gaps in its controls and determine what it needs to implement to close those gaps and reduce its risk.
+While undergoing the HITRUST CSF Certification process, your organization can uncover existing gaps in its controls and determine what it needs to implement to close those gaps and reduce its risk.
+This process often involves a thorough gap analysis to identify areas for improvement.

 The HITRUST CSF also provides the added value of being a continuous program.
-You recertify every two years, and for the years in between, you perform an interim checkup that randomly selects different controls and determines whether those controls are still being followed.
-This way, you can get annual reassurance that your controls are in place and operating effectively, and that you remain in compliance with important regulations.
+You recertify every two years, and for the years in between, you perform an interim HITRUST audit that randomly selects different controls and determines whether those controls are still being followed.
+This way, you can get annual reassurance that your security controls are in place and operating effectively, and that you remain in compliance with important regulations like HIPPA.

-So, now you can see why HITRUST has some weight behind its name — and why many companies require HITRUST CSF Certification from the third-party vendors they work with.
-No matter if you’re a hospital, insurance company, tech company or other type of service provider, if you handle any type of personally identifiable information (PII), achieving HITRUST CSF Certification is a very good idea.
+So, now you can see why HITRUST has some weight behind its name — and why many companies require HITRUST CSF Certification for third-party assurance from the vendors they work with.
+No matter if you’re a hospital, insurance company, tech company or other type of service provider, if you handle any type of personally identifiable information (PII), achieving HITRUST CSF Certification is a very good idea to enhance your overall cybersecurity posture.

 What else you should know about HITRUST before getting started

 The first is a readiness assessment (sometimes called a gap assessment or a self-assessment).
 It’s how you determine what you already have in place that meets the HITRUST CSF requirements and what you don’t.
-Plus, it further identifies what you need to do to address any gaps.
+Plus, it further identifies what you need to do to address any gaps in your security controls.

 The second is a validated assessment, which is required for HITRUST CSF Certification.
 It must be conducted by a HITRUST Approved External Assessor.
 The assessor uses HITRUST CSF’s assessment methodology, and the controls are scored using HITRUST’s maturity approach to control implementation.